xxwilliam/group-13-2/README.md

  <p> Our project was based on refereeing and officiating Basketball matches, but we have decided to expand to (eventually) all ball sports, i.e soccer, cricket, Afl, rugby league, and more.
 This is a personal development system, as most information is word of mouth or a course you can do that just covers the basics.
 The web site/ app can be used for such things as official roasters, review from coaches, game stats, accreditation tests.</p>

  <p>Also Our project will help officials and referees with on hand rules and by-laws of the games.
-With a section on game schedules , video highlights of games, leaderboard of teams, and more when fully developed.
+With a section on game schedules, video highlights of games, leaderboard of teams, and more when fully developed.
 But more so it will be a learning tool for new and a refresher for referees and officials to get up to date rules and bylaws.
 All this can be accessed on either laptop or mobile device.</p>

  <p>We think this will be an asset to any sporting club or organization, with drop down menus with easy access to what they're looking for.
 It will be done in a professional manner with clear side menus</p>

 <p><b><h2>Motivation</h2></b></p>

 <p>Alex: The Motivation behind this project is two pronged.
 The original idea came from Alex’s desire to have a platform for Basketball referees to have Scheduling, Education and development services all in one place.
-This combined with Sam’s original idea to have a platform to assist with the education of people with learning sign language molded this project into what it has become, which is a platform that aims to include all sports and offers scheduling, education, individualised feedback and more.
-The goal is to have one platform for any official of anysport to come to to further their education and development in their chosen sport.,/p>
+This combined with Sam’s original idea to have a platform to assist with the education of people with learning sign language moulded this project into what it has become, which is a platform that aims to include all sports and offers scheduling, education, individualised feedback and more.
+The goal is to have one platform for any official of anysport to come to to further their education and development in their chosen sport.</p>

 <p>This project fits into some current IT trends.
 It is being developed as a web based platform/application as essentially a learning platform.
-The aim of the project is to assist people in their personal and professional development as well as giving them tools to assist them.
+The aim of the project is to assist people in their personal and professional development as well as give them tools to assist them.
 Working on this project would show a future employer that the potential prospect has the skills to work together with a wide variety of people as well as has a wide range of skills that allowed them to help build and market this product.</p>

  <p><b><h2>Landscape</h2></b></p>